edmunds/shadowreader/README.md

 ### The `producer` section controls the type of load balancer logs to parse.

-If you want to parse Application Load Balancer logs, enter "alb"
+If you are parsing Application Load Balancer logs, enter "alb"

-If you want to parse Classic Load Balancer logs, enter "elb"
+If you are parsing Classic Load Balancer logs, enter "elb"

 ```
 # Required